rtatton/ebme380/README.md

 All source code is contained within the `wsma` directory.

 The `app` package contains `app.py`, which is the user interface application of the system.
+It implements the dashboard with the `dash` library by Plotly.
+While it is mostly completed, except for a couple errors, it runs.
 The `connect.py` module containers the data access class `WearableDevice`, which allows data transduced and processed by the wearable device to be received by the application device.

 The `model` package contains the `drcn.py` module, which includes the `DRCN` class, and is the model used by the wearable stress measurement system to infer